 - Rinse your cloth and use clean water to wipe away the soapy detergent.
 Keep doing this until all the foamy bubbles are gone (you don’t want any soap dried in your hat).
 You may not be able to remove all sweat stains!

 - If you wish to deodorize your hat, you can spray the inner panels (not the brim) with a 50/50 mix of rubbing alcohol and water.
-That should kill odour-causing bacteria.
+That should kill odor-causing bacteria.

 - Let it hang to air-dry (see step 4 above).